Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 A strong bee colony with plenty of worker bees is in little danger.
 Chasing adult moths from the hive and possibly removing moth eggs, bees keep the damage to a minimum.

-But, bees generally do not remove moth larvae.
+But, bees generally do not remove wax moth larvae.
 If there are not enough bees to patrol all the comb, the moth population may get the upper hand.

 Life Cycle of the Wax Moth

-Females moths can lay up to 600 eggs in clusters on the honeycomb or in crevices of the hive.
+Female moths can lay up to 600 eggs in clusters on the honeycomb or in crevices of the hive.
 The spaces between boxes are also a favorite location.

 Moth eggs can hatch in 3 days during warm conditions.
 These larvae (called wax worms by some beekeepers) are the true pests.
+They are responsible for all of the damage that occurs in the hive.

 Wax moth larvae are very small, white grubs.
 To the untrained eye, they don’t look much different than bee larvae.